MiaadTeam/lesan/readme.md

 - it use the best experience of graphql idea
 - it use the best experience of REST API's
-- it remove all unnecessary extra code
+- it remove all unnecessary extra code, validation, garbage feature and etc
+- everything is based on tiny functions
 - ...

 ## How to install